A Scalable Entity-Based Framework for Auditing Bias in LLMs: Conclusion

 Finally, the consistency of bias patterns across tested models suggests that exposure to training data contributes to the observed effects.
 Large datasets encode correlations between economic development, geopolitical alignment, and normative evaluation, yielding a pervasive bias structure.
 Consequently, models that are nominally multilingual and generic may exhibit limited cultural adaptivity, projecting a Western-centric view onto tasks that require neutrality.
 Addressing this limitation will require interventions in dataset design and curation, with explicit efforts to disentangle descriptive information from reputational and normative stereotypes embedded in current training distributions.

+Our findings show that LLMs can introduce task-specific unfairness into automated pipelines, resulting in measurable performance consequences \cite{buylLargeLanguageModels2024}.
+If an automated system processes a positive earnings report yet assigns elevated regulatory risk due to entity priors rather than the provided textual evidence, this represents a fundamental failure of evidence-based reasoning.
 We propose this framework as a useful pre-deployment audit tool.
 It is adaptable to any language or entity type and requires no existing datasets.
 We encourage practitioners to apply it in sensitive contexts to detect unfairness before model integration.
-We will make the full code available to facilitate adaptation of the workflow to other tasks.
+To ensure reproducibility and facilitate adaptation of the workflow to other tasks, the full code, generated data points, and templates are available at \url{https://github.com/akramelbouanani/entity-bias-framework}.